 Students who major in International Studies must complete 12 courses (36 credit hours) in the program, each with a grade of C or higher.
 This includes a set of five core courses and seven electives.

 Students must complete 15 credits at the 300-level in the major.
-Electives must be drawn from more than one discipline and at least one must be a course that focuses on a country or region outside of the United States.
+Electives must be drawn from more than one discipline.
 The list of courses appears with information on the major, below.